 Number 1: The Not So Graceful Birth of Venus (Aphrodite)

 Aphrodite (or Venus in Latin) is the goddess of beauty and romance.
 Her birth has been featured in multiple art pieces since the Renaissance, but the reality is that is was not as graceful as it’s been depicted.
-Aphrodite was the result of the castration of Cronus from the Olympians.
-Her brothers and sisters threw the severed parts of Cronus in the ocean and she rose from the sea foam.
+Aphrodite was the result of the castration of Uranus from Chronus.
+The Titans threw the severed parts of Uranus in the ocean and the goddess of rose from the sea foam.

 You may also like:

 Marialena Perpiraki is a journalist and writer from Athens, Greece.
 In 2020, she founded Helinika as a cross-media platform.